In 2021 IMSS strengthened its response capacity and exceeded goals in recovery of deferred medical services due to the pandemic

 In the advance of the recovery of services, as of December 25, there had been 13.6 million Consultations of Specialty, 78.7 million of Family Medicine, 2 million 488 thousand 126 of dental type, in addition to one million 33 thousand 086 surgeries and 2 million 117 1,417 hospital discharges.

-More than 1,800 transplants were also carried out, mainly kidney, cornea and heart, with biosafety protocols to avoid contagion of Covid-19.
+More than 1,800 transplants were also performed, mainly kidney, cornea and heart, with biosafety protocols to prevent COVID-19 infections.

-In actions for the prevention of the main chronic diseases, the timely detection of breast cancer was promoted by carrying out 1,075,319 mammograms and 4,262,959 examinations; 2 million 149 thousand 799 of cervical cancer; 5.9 million from diabetes and 14.6 million from high blood pressure.
+In actions for the prevention of the main chronic diseases, the timely detection of breast cancer was promoted by performing 1,075,319 mammograms and 4,262,959 examinations; 2 million 149 thousand 799 of cervical cancer; 5.9 million from diabetes and 14.6 million from high blood pressure.

 These actions were carried out throughout the year in the 35 Social Security Representations in the states and 25 High Specialty Medical Units (UMAE) thanks to the leadership of the general direction of the Institute, the Directorate of Medical Benefits, management personnel, Operational and State Representations.